AlievAE/Formal_Languages/README.md

-# Practicum 1
+# Formal Languages
-This repository contains C++ library for working with Regular Expression in Polish notation and Finite Automata:
+This repository contains C++ library for working with formal languages:

 ## Quick Start Ubuntu
       Install following tools, if you don't have them already: